kaito2001/learn-cosmos-sdk/docs/chapter_1/lesson_5.md

 Goal:
 * Learner should be understand what's genesis file.
-* Learner should be understand some field in genesis file (chain_id, height, bank)
+* Learner should be understand some field in genesis file (chain_id, height)

 In previous lesson, we did make interacting chain with API and use the cosmjs client lib to interact with chain with example sign and execute transactions.